lucia-auth/lucia/documentation/src/pages/learn/start-here/concepts.md

 ## Session states

 Sessions (and their ids) can be in one of 3 states: active, idle, and dead.
 Active sessions can be used to check the validity of requests and get the current user.
 These expire after a while, and once they do, they are considered idle.
-Within some set time frame, idle sessions can be renewed for a new active session.
-Idle sessions that have went by that time frame, however, are considered dead, and cannot be used in any way.
-This makes sure inactive sessions (users) are logged out, while active user's sessions are persisted.
+For some period of time, idle sessions can be renewed for a new active session.
+Idle sessions that have passed that period, however, are considered dead and cannot be used in any way.
+This makes sure inactive users are logged out, while active user sessions are persisted.

 ## Provider ids